Paper over Board, 13 X 11 In. / 196 Pages / 152 Color Photographs / 18 Inserts

 List Price: $50.00

-Ayesha Malik delivers a personalized account of life within Dhahran, Saudi Arabia, a gated community originally created as a home for American employees of the Arabian American Oil Company, now known as Saudi Aramco.
-Almost everyone is connected to this small town which houses the world's wealthiest company with the world's largest energy reserves.
-Malik's photographs raise conversations about perception and preconceived ideas regarding a home that is neither fully Saudi nor fully American.
-Malik shares the surprising warmth, familiarity, and timelessness of this twenty-two and a half square mile place that so many Aramcons call home.
+In ARAMCO: Above the Oil Fields, Ayesha Malik delivers a personalized account of life within Dhahran, Saudi Arabia, a gated community originally created as a home for American employees of the Arabian American Oil Company (now known as Saudi Aramco).
+This small town houses the world's wealthiest company, which also owns the world's largest crude oil reserves.
+In 2018, as part of Saudi Arabia's Vision 2030 plan, the public sale of a percentage of the company is expected to be the biggest IPO in history, valued at around $2 trillion.
+Malik shares the surprising warmth, familiarity, and timelessness of this 22-and-a-half square-mile place that so many Aramcons call home.
+Malik's photographs provoke conversation about the perception of and preconceived ideas about a home that is neither fully Saudi nor fully American -- a home unlike any other.

 Ayesha Malik divides her time between New York City and Saudi Arabia working on self-directed photo projects.
-Her work has been featured in Time Lightbox, VICE Magazine, Le Monde's M Magazine, and Offset, amongst others.
+Her work has been featured in Time Lightbox, VICE Magazine, Le Monde's M Magazine, The New York Times, Refinery29, and Offset, amongst others.